 If you are interested in applying to join the CCB Consumer Advocacy Group you can:

-If you would like more information about the CCB Consumer Advocacy Group you can contact Prof Claudine Bonder directly
+If you would like more information about the CCB Consumer Advocacy Group you can contact Professor Claudine Bonder directly